pieinthesky2021/neat-steel-439cb/src/pages/menu.md

   extra: []
   type: stackbit_page_meta
 template: page
-subtitle: 'We bake all our '
+subtitle: We bake all our products in house
 ---
 ## Lorem ipsum